 Day 4 of 8

 Destination: Serengeti - Seronera section

-When visiting Serengeti, you first transit the Ngorongoro Conservation Area.
-The entrance permits for the NCA need to be reserved in advance, this can't be done on arrival at the gate.
-Roadtrip Africa can help you with this.
-It's a smooth tarmac road from Tarangire to Loduare Gate, the entrance to the NCA.
-It's a scenic ride, whereby you pass Mto wa Mbu, the touristy gateway town of Lake Manyara National Park and Karatu, the last town before entering the NCA and the Serengeti.
-In Karatu, you'll find several hotels in all price ranges and its a good place to refuel your car and stock up on supplies.
+From Tarangire to Loduare Gate, the entrance to the NCA, is a scenic journey on a smooth tarmac road.
+You'll pass Mto wa Mbu, the touristy gateway town to Lake Manyara National Park, and Karatu, the last town before entering the NCA and the Serengeti.
+In Karatu, you'll find several hotels in all price ranges, and it's a good place to refuel your car and stock up on supplies.

 Day 7 of 8

 Few safari destinations deliver the same experience as the Ngorongoro Crater.
 There are bigger and wilder parks, but if you want some of the easiest and most rewarding game viewing in East Africa, a safari in the Ngorongoro Crater will not disappoint.